oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 - [OCI Notification Topic](https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/managingtopicsandsubscriptions.htm#createTopic)
 - [OCI DevOps Build Pipeline](https://docs.oracle.com/en-us/iaas/Content/devops/using/create_buildpipeline.htm)

-The way to work with a build pipeline is to add statements to a build specification file (`build-spec.yml`), then the DevOps CI/CD platform reads the file and runs the commands one by one.
+The way to work with a build pipeline is to add statements to a [build specification file](https://docs.oracle.com/en-us/iaas/Content/devops/using/build_specs.htm), `build-spec.yml`, then the DevOps CI/CD platform reads the file and runs the commands one by one.
 You do not run a YUM package manager command manually.

-To use GraalVM Enterprise in the DevOps build pipeline, insert installation commands at the beginning of the build specification file, then add more commands in later sections of the file.
+To install and use GraalVM Enterprise in the DevOps build pipeline, update your build specification file as follows:

 1. Add the command to install GraalVM Enterprise with Native Image and Java Development Kit (JDK):
     ```yml
     steps:
     - type: Command
-        name: "Install GraalVM 22.x Native Image for Java17"
+        name: "Install GraalVM Enterprise 22.x Native Image for Java17"
         command: |
         yum -y install graalvm22-ee-17-native-image
     ```